-According to a 2010 survey, the shares of Muslims and Christians were 48.8 % and 49.3 % of the population, respectively, while 1.9 % was mainly composed of 'either practitioners of indigenous religions or no affiliations'.
-Although the North is largely Muslim and the South is largely Christian, there is also 'a sizable Christian minority in several northern states', mainly as a consequence of internal migration.
-At the same time, there is a considerable population of Muslims in the South, especially in the South West.
+It is hard to obtain official and up-to-date data concerning religious affiliations in Nigeria [Targeting, 3.8.1].
+According to CIA data from 2018, Islam was the religion of 53.5 % of Nigerians and is the dominant religion in the north, with Christianity (45.9 % of Nigerians) dominant in the south [[Security situation 2021](#), 1.1].
+There is also 'a sizable Christian minority in several northern states', mainly as a consequence of internal migration.
+At the same time, there is a considerable population of Muslims in the South, especially in the South-West.
+The remaining population (0.6 % of Nigerians) holds traditional beliefs.
 The mix of practices from different religions is also common.